stalniy/casl/docs-src/src/content/pages/cookbook/cache-rules/en.md

 }
 ```

 > The underlying database is not important for this guide.
-Everything should work with any database system.
+The same principles works for any other database system.

 ## The solution

 To speed things up, you can cache creation of the ability instance.

+## Demo

 There are several ways to do this:

 > Make sure that you wrap all async express middlewares in try/catch as express 4.x doesn't support `Promise` rejections.
 We don't do this in the examples below for the sake of simplicity.